factorhouse/slipway/README.md

 The `:http-forwarded` field enables
 Jetty's [Forwarded Module](https://jetty.org/docs/jetty/12.1/operations-guide/modules/standard.html#forwarded) which can be critical for proxied deployments, specifically when authentication is configured and url-redirects need to be aware of the originating request context.
+See further explanation in the security section.

 #### slipway.connector.http configuration